paulh-irl/GettingCleaningData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 To run the script:
-1. Download run_analysis.R from this repository
+- Download run_analysis.R from this repository
-2. Create a working directory in which to run the script.
+- Create a working directory in which to run the script.
 Note that approximately 443 MB will be needed
-3. If necessary, update the Working Directory (see the "setwd" command) used in the script to match the directory created in Step 2
+- If necessary, update the Working Directory (see the "setwd" command) used in the script to match the directory created in previous step
-4. Run the script run_analysis.R.
+- Run the script run_analysis.R.
 It should produce an output file tidy_data.txt

 The script runs as follows: